 Is Peripheral Artery Disease ‘Dangerous’ ?

-Yes.
+Any disease untreated can be dangerous.
+And yes, PAD can be dangerous too.
 The complication depends on the region of the body in which blood supply is decreased or stopped.

-The effects are as follows:
+The results can be as follows:

 1. The Legs : Leg pains on walking usually relieved by rest.
 Untreated this progressed to blackening (GANGRENE) of the toes and / or the foot/leg and may need an AMPUTATION.

 2. The Brain : This may result in a range of complications from transient loss of consciousness to STROKE and PARALYSIS.

 3. The Kidneys : This results usually in Kidney failure and may need Hemodialysis, and

 4. The Intestines : This usually results in pain and a sensation of ‘Bloating’ in the abdomen after meals.
 This can even lead to GANGRENE of the intestines and may need the intestines to be removed.

 Control of ‘Risk-Factors’ by exercises, diet modification, stoppage of smoking, and medications, is a part and parcel of any treatment of PAD.
 Specific Medications are required in some while surgery or interventional therapy is occasionally necessary to prevent a leg amputation.